Mubashir-Md/Tsig-Problem-Solving/README.md

 # Tsig-Problem-Solving
-This repository is intended to upload daily problems solved from Prepbytes website.
+This repository is created to upload daily problems solved from Prepbytes website.